Skip to content

 Horizontal offset of the ATLAS tag, by default 8

 brand argument handed to atlasify.
-If you want to remove it just use an empty string or None, by default "ATLAS"
+Use an empty string or None to remove it, by default "ATLAS"

 outside argument handed to atlasify.
 Decides if the ATLAS logo is plotted outside of the plot (on top), by default False

-Distance between the atlas_first_tag and atlas_second_tag text in units of line spacing, by default 0
+Distance between atlas_first_tag and atlas_second_tag in units of line spacing, by default 0

 __check_figsize #